How We’re Adapting Atlas Obscura Trips to COVID-19

 Helping Facilitate Healthy Trips

 Our leaders support healthy behaviors by reminding travelers of health and safety best practices and modeling safe behavior throughout the trip.
-While we cannot prevent Covid-19, we do our best to minimize the risk and to promote the best trip experience possible.
+While we cannot prevent COVID-19, we do our best to minimize the risk and to promote the best trip experience possible.

 Adapting the On-Trip Experience

-In addition to staying informed on best practices to stay healthy during the pandemic and coming prepared to provide support to travelers, our trip leaders are actively adapting the on-the-ground experience to allow for physical distancing, frequent handwashing, and other precautions.
+In addition to staying informed on best practices to stay healthy during the pandemic and being prepared to provide support to travelers, our trip leaders are actively adapting the on-the-ground experience to allow for physical distancing, frequent handwashing, and other precautions.